Turlough Lynagh O'Neill: Family

 His second wife, Lady Agnes Campbell, was a daughter of The 3rd Earl of Argyll.
 One of his daughters was married, as his second wife, to Sorley Boy MacDonnell when he was past the age of eighty years.
 Another daughter was married to Sir Donnell O'Donnell, a leading figure in Tyrconnell until his death at the Battle of Doire Leathan in 1590.
-Turlough Luineach's successor was his son Sir Arthur O'Neill, although Sir Arthur did not succeed him as head of the dynasty.
-During Tyrone's Rebellion, Sir Arthur initially sided with his distant cousin, The 2nd Earl of Tyrone, but then switched sides and served with Sir Henry Docwra's forces out of Derry until his death in 1600.
-Sir Arthur was then succeeded by his own son, Turlough O'Neill.
+Sir Turlough Luineach's successor was his son, Sir Arthur O'Neill, although Sir Arthur did not succeed him as head of the dynasty.
+During Tyrone's Rebellion, Sir Arthur initially sided with his distant cousin, The Earl of Tyrone, but then switched sides and served with Sir Henry Docwra's forces out of Derry.
+Sir Arthur died in 1600, and was succeeded by his own son, Turlough O'Neill.